triton-inference-server/python_backend/README.md

 - BLS can not run inference on a decoupled model using functions `inference_request.exec` and `inference_request.async_exec`.

+- BLS can not run inference on a decoupled model in *async* decoupled mode.

 # Interoperability and GPU Support